cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ## Pseudocode

-- Pseudocode is used to load the problem into our brain
+- Pseudocode is used to load the problem into our brain.
-- It's used to try to dissect, understand, and solve a problem
+- It's used to try to dissect, understand, and solve a problem.
-- Helps focus on the logical problem and not the programming language
+- Helps focus on the logical problem and not the programming language.
-- Formalizing pseudocode helps make translation to programming code easier
+- Formalizing pseudocode helps make translation to programming code easier.

 | keyword             | meaning                              |
 | :------------------ | :----------------------------------- |